 Also, KYC enables you to cancel your card in case of loss or theft.
 Because the bank can confirm you are the owner of the account, it can close it or keep the hacker from using it in the first place.

 The greatest Achilles heel for up-and-coming FinTechs is sacrificing due process for a better user experience.
 New companies prioritize having a seamless customer journey to secure clients than checking all regulation boxes.

-Money transfer operators and KYC
+Money transfer operators and KYC requirements

-Regulation laws aren’t always homogenous, as is the case with the European Union.
+Regulation laws aren’t always homogeneous, as is the case with the European Union.
 Each EU country has their own governing regulator and every country looking to do business with a neighbor must adhere to the compliance laws of all parties involved.

-To prevent criminal activity, financial institutions keep an eye on client transactions that exceed a pre-determined amount.
+To prevent criminal activity, financial institutions keep an eye on client transactions that exceed a predetermined amount.
 Inversely, MTOs control sending volumes by having a transfer maximum.

 But, that’s just the tip of the iceberg when it comes to our compliance procedures.

-Ria’s relationship with KYC
+Ria Money Transfer’s relationship with KYC

+At Ria Money Transfer, we understand the meaning of KYC.
 To even begin using our services, the sender must provide us with a valid ID as well as the receiver’s contact information.